A generalization of Gabriel's Galois covering functors and derived equivalences: Introduction

 \subsection{Free action assumption and a categorical generalization of CM-duality}

 Now, in \cite{C-M} Cibils and Marcos gave two definitions of orbit categories.
 The first one (let us denote it by $\C \freeorbit G$) is defined only if the $G$-action is free, and the second one is the orbit category $\C \fstorbit G$ stated above, called the {\em skew category}, which is defined without the free action assumption.
-These two constructions coincide if the $G$-action is free.
+These two constructions coincide up to categorical equivalences if the $G$-action is free.
 But they mainly used $\C \freeorbit G$ and treated only the free action case in their main discussions in \cite[sections 3, 4]{C-M}, where they recovered Cohen-Montgomery duality (\cite{Co-Mo}) in the categorical setting (section 3), and described the module category of $\calC$ by that of $\calC/G$, which generalizes \cite[Theorem 3.2]{Gr} of Green, and conversely the module category of $\calC/G$ by that of $\calC$ (section 4).
 The second purpose of this paper is to show that all the corresponding statements in \cite[sections 3, 4]{C-M} hold without the free action assumption.
 Namely, (a) we show by elementary proofs that the orbit category construction and the smash product construction are mutual inverses.
 This gives us a full categorical generalization of Cohen-Montgomery duality, and is regarded as a categorical version of \cite[Theorems 1.3, 2.2]{Be-dual} of Beattie.
-In particular, this gives us a way to make $G$-actions free up to ``(weakly) $G$-equivariant equivalences'' (liberalization).
-Further (b) we will show again by elementary proofs that the pullup functor $P\up\colon \Mod(\calC/G) \to \Mod\calC$ (see section 4 for definition) induces an {\em isomorphism} from $\Mod (\calC/G)$ to the full subcategory $\Mod^{G} \calC$ of $\Mod \calC$ consisting of ``$G$-invariant modules'' (see Definition \ref{G-inv}), and the pushdown functor $P\down\colon \Mod\calC \to \Mod(\calC/G)$ (see section 4 for definition) induces an equivalence from $\Mod \calC$ to the subcategory $\Mod_{G} (\calC/G)$ of $\Mod (\calC/G)$ consisting of $G$-graded modules and degree-preserving morphisms (see Definition \ref{graded-mod-hmg}).
+In particular, this gives us a way to make $G$-actions free up to ``$G$-equivariant equivalences'' (liberalization).
+This liberalization can be seen as a special type of the formation of inflated categories defined by Cibils-Solotar \cite{C-S}.
+Further (b) we will show again by elementary proofs that the pullup functor $P\up\colon \Mod(\calC/G) \to \Mod\calC$ (see section 4 for definition) induces an {\em isomorphism} from $\Mod (\calC/G)$ to the category $\Mod^{G} \calC$ of ``$G$-invariant modules'' (see Definition \ref{G-inv}), and the pushdown functor $P\down\colon \Mod\calC \to \Mod(\calC/G)$ (see section 4 for definition) induces an equivalence from $\Mod \calC$ to the category $\Mod_{G} (\calC/G)$ of $G$-graded modules and degree-preserving morphisms (see Definition \ref{graded-mod-hmg}).
 The latter gives a generalization of a categorical version of \cite[Theorem 2.6]{Be-gen} of Beattie.
 We note that the definition of smash products given in \cite{C-M} is easy to handle and very useful, and that we can regard it as a categorical version of the definition of smash products by Quinn \cite{Qu} (when the group is finite), and it enables us to formulate the covering construction by Green \cite{Gr}, and recovers the usual smash product of a $\k$-algebra and the $\k$-dual of a group algebra.